artela-network/artela-docs/docs/Build-with-Artela/03-Public-Service.md

 ## 1. Introduction

-At Artela Network, Public Service is a public infrastructure service built by developers through Aspect, which allows developers to share and integrate.
+At Artela Network, Public Service is an aspect provides a universal service that can be integrated into any dApp.
+Thus, aspects can be used to build blockchain public infrastructures.

-Public Service is a public service component built by developers based on Aspect.
-Developers can choose to make their component source code public and share it with other developers or community.
-At the same time, when building their own dApps, developers can choose to integrate mature public service components shared by other developers to reduce their own development costs and improve development efficiency.
+When developers build their own dApps, they can choose to integrate other public aspects to reduce their development costs and improve development efficiency.
+For example, integrating the Automation Aspect enables protocol automation, integrating the Security Aspect improves fund security, and integrating the AML Aspect quickly meets compliance requirements.

-Public Service is the technical implementation of modular pattern.
-Artela provides an economic incentive model for Public Service developers.
-As more and more excellent public service components settle, developers and communities will benefit from it.
+Public Service is a technological implementation of modular design, and Artela provides an economic incentive model for Public Service developers.
+As more and more excellent public service components are developed, both developers and the community will benefit from it.

-The principle of Public Service in Artela Network is shown in the figure below:
+The operating principle of Public Service on the Artela Network is shown in the diagram:

 <center>
 <img